Workplaces around Australia are coming to terms with the reality that psychosocial hazards need to be addressed.

 There are many free or low-cost tools that can help business owners with understanding what the experience of their employees might be in relation to hazards.
 Safe Work Australia have a handy visual, which shows what psychosocial hazards might sound like.

-Workplace Wellbeing SA has an evidence-based psychosocial hazard risk assessment survey to see if it’s suitable for your workplace.
+Workplace Wellbeing SA uses a licensed evidence-based psychosocial hazard risk assessment survey that's suitable for all workplaces.

 Key takeaways for employers at this stage: